Tried and true techniques that lead to successful TV signal distribution. Connecting multiple TVs to a single antenna.

 If you're starting from scratch use solid copper RG 6 coax cable >.
 Copper clad cable (steel wire coated with copper) is not the best choice.
 If the house is already wired with copper clad cable and replacing it would be difficult, then the improvement of solid copper cable is likely not worth the effort.
 If you're starting from scratch always go with solid copper cable.

 If it can be avoided never daisy chain signal splitters.
-A signal splitter running to another splitter etc. If you daisy chain signal splitters the TVs near the end of the chain will likely have weak signal when compared to the TVs at the beginning of the chain.
-It is always best to set up a balanced TV system to feed all TVs.
+A daisy chain is a signal splitter running to another splitter etc. If you daisy chain signal splitters the TVs near the end of the chain will likely have weak signal when compared to the TVs at the beginning of the chain.
+It is always best to set up a balanced TV system to feed all TVs from one signal splitter.

 Choose the location where the signal signal splitter will be located.
 This location is called the "head end" of the distribution system.
 Choose the number of TV location you want to supply and choose the appropriate signal splitter to supply the number of TVs.

 The more times a signal splitter divides the signal the more it drops the signal strength called, "insertion loss"

 It doesn't matter if the TVs are on or off the insertion loss of the splitter still occurs.

 Don't worry, insertion loss is easily overcome using the proper signal amplification.
 Insertion loss doesn't effect the reception as long as the proper amplifier is selected.
 Large distribution system may require two amplifiers, One at the antenna and one at the head end near the splitter.

 TV signal strength can be maintained but not re-gained.